 Image (Above): Detail of Cahervalley by Laura Vaughan

 Image (Below): Detail of Xirê by Thaís Muniz

-An extensive workshop and performance programme will be presented as part of the this exhibition.
+An workshop programme will be presented as part of the this exhibition.
 Please see details below.

 Repeat Pattern Textile Workshop for Older children with visual artist Vicky Smith on Saturday 30th July from 10.30am – 12.30pm.
 More Information & Booking